COVID-19 vaccine availability: Where to find it Friday - NewsBreak

 COVID-19 vaccine availability: Where to find it Friday

-Here are several locations where you can find the vaccine in Emporia:
+Here are several locations where you can find the vaccine in Sierra Vista:

 Available vaccine types: Moderna (age 18+), Johnson & Johnson/Janssen (age 18+)